digitalservicebund/ris-ui/README.md

 npm install @primevue/nuxt-module
 ```

-Add the PrimeVue module, configure it, and load the CSS in `nuxt.config.ts`:
+Add the PrimeVue module and configure it in `nuxt.config.ts`:

 ```diff
   // nuxt.config.ts